ovh/symmecrypt/README.md

 # symmecrypt

-*symmecrypt* is a symmetrical encryption toolsuite.
+*symmecrypt* is a symmetric encryption toolsuite.
 It provides recommended implementations of crypto algorithms and facilities around configuration management and encryption key lifecycle.